gajus/eslint-plugin-flowtype/README.md

 This rule validates Flow file annotations.

-This rule can optionally report missing or missed placed annotations, common typos (e.g. `// @floww`), and enforce a consistant annotation style.
+This rule can optionally report missing or missed placed annotations, common typos (e.g. `// @floww`), and enforce a consistent annotation style.

 <a name="eslint-plugin-flowtype-rules-require-valid-file-annotation-options-9"></a>
 #### Options